carpentries/instructor-training/_extras/guide.md

 Hello,

 Thanks for signing up to complete your “Teaching Demo” as part of the instructor certification process.
 We will meet tomorrow at *Insert Time* in a [Zoom meeting room](https://carpentries.zoom.us/j/357144246).
-Please read this short bi-lingual description of how Teaching Demo session works [here](https://github.com/carpentries/latinoamerica/blob/master/traducciones/demo.md).
+Please read this short bi-lingual description of [How Teaching Demo session works](https://github.com/carpentries/latinoamerica/blob/master/traducciones/demo.md).
 Disclaimer: I understand Spanish better than I speak it.
 So, I will talk in Spanish as much as I can, but I will most likely give feedback about your teaching in English.

 Please let me know if you have any questions or concerns.